Explore Classes and Training at SYT

 PERFORMANCES AND AUDITIONS

-Join the SYT Summer Ensemble as we tackle Shakespeare’s sparkling comedies The Comedy of Errors and Love’s Labour’s Lost opening July 2023!
-This pre-professional program is currently auditioning actors ages 15- 19 to join the 2023 Summer Ensemble.
-Auditions are February 17th - 19th in Saint Paul and sign ups are open now.
+Join the SYT Summer Ensemble and perform in the 2025 Summer Shakespeare Festival!
+This pre-professional program is currently auditioning actors ages 13- 18 to join the 2025 Summer Ensemble.
+Auditions are March 2025 in Minneapolis and sign ups are open now.

 As we prepare plays for public performance, students will study and strengthen core classical acting techniques, including: